samkikibaker/ds-project-template/README.md

 ├── Makefile               <- Makefile with useful commands for project setup and running analysis.
 ├── README.md              <- The top-level README for developers using this project.
 ├── app                    <- App-specific code, requirements file and Dockerfile.
+├── assets                 <- Assets for use in web-apps.
+├── azureml                <- Scripts for creating Azure ML assets and running jobs.
 ├── conf                   <- Configuration files that can be stored in source control.
 ├── data
 │   ├── 01_raw             <- The original, immutable data dump.